sidju/add-ed/README.md

 - 'g' and related commands take command list in input mode (with the regex separator as terminator instead of '.').
   (Also, the 'I' suffix for case insensitive matching isn't implemented)
-- '!' accepts a selection and will pipe those lines through the given shell command, replacing them with the output.
-Without a selection it acts as in GNU Ed.
 - '#' accepts a selection and will set state.selection to it without printing anything.
 This is added to be able to set selection without printing.

-## Early APIs
-Currently it is based on both my experiences with hired and the hired repo specifically (a manual fork, so it has the whole history).
-This may well mean the API is ill suited for your use.
-If that is the case I'd be happy to make some changes to make it more general.

-In line with this, the help text is often a bit outdated.
-I'll get to that, and improve on the error type, before the first stable release.

 ## Core concepts
 ### The selection: